 After signing the P&S, the buyer typically hires an attorney to conduct or arrange for a title search and to handle the closing.
 On a piece of land with a lot of unanswered questions, I’d strongly suggest talking to a lawyer before making a bid.

-The escrow amount is up to you, but often ranges from $500 to $1,000, and shouldn’t exceed 1% of the value of the property.
+The escrow amount is up to you, but often ranges from $500 to $1,000, and shouldn’t exceed 1% of the value of the property (but may be higher in some markets).
 A higher amount signals that your offer is serious, but puts you at greater risk of losing the money if the deal falters and the seller claims that you have broken the contract.
 Having the right contingencies written into your bid (see below) helps protect you from disputes over earnest money.

 When you make an offer, you will probably still have some unanswered questions about the land and whether it can be used the way you envision.
 You won’t want to invest the time and money required to get all the answers until your offer is accepted.
 The best way to make sure that no unpleasant surprises await you after the sale is to make your offer contingent on satisfactory answers to your questions.
 If you don’t get the right answers, the contract is void, and you can back out of the deal with your earnest money.

 From the sellers perspective, a clean, cash offer with no contingencies for financing or anything else is ideal.
 You give them the money, they hand over the title.
 From a buyer’s perspective, this is far too risky.
 Of course, too many open-ended contingencies or anything that costs the seller money, will make your offer unattractive to the seller.
 For that reason most contingencies are pretty specific and require you, the buyer, to foot the bill for any testing or inspections.